DoSomething/darwin/Positions/SeniorSoftwareEngineer.md

 ##### Team
 - Comfortable managing team members with different skill sets and technical areas of focus
-- Identifies and proposes strategies around technical problems affecting their team, communicates standards and gets buy-in on solutions"
+- Identifies and proposes strategies around technical problems affecting their team, communicates standards and gets buy-in on solutions